pythonprogrammering/exceptions/exercises.md

 ### 1.1: User Input Validation
 Write a function that asks the user for a number.
-If the input is not a number, raise a `ValueError`.
 If the number is negative, raise a `ValueError` with a custom error message saying "Negative numbers are not allowed."

 Next, add a try-except block so that the user is asked for a new number if the previous was not satisfactory.